-Fava Bean, Burrata, and Mint Crostini is a fresh and creamy fava bean puree served on toasted bread with Burrata cheese.
+Fava Bean, Burrata, and Mint Crostini is fresh, creamy fava bean hummus served with toasted bread and Burrata cheese.
 It’s the perfect spring appetizer!

 - 1 lb. fava beans, unshelled

-- ½ teaspoon chopped fresh mint, plus more for garnish
+- 1 tablespoon chopped fresh mint, plus more for garnish

 - salt and pepper, to taste

 - Preheat the oven to 400 degrees.

 - Place the baguette slices on a large baking sheet and brush lightly with olive oil and sprinkle with a bit of sea salt.

 - Bake for 10-15 minutes until golden brown and toasted.
 Remove from heat and cool.

 - Prepare the fava beans according to my instructions in my post How To Cook Fava Beans.

 - Place the beans in the bowl of a food processor and puree until smooth.
 Add the lemon juice, mint, salt and pepper.